 220.127.116.11.
 CTE Certificate of Completion.
 A certificate of completion that prepares students for gainful employment in a recognized occupation, meets Perkins eligibility requirements and federal financial aid requirements, and consists entirely of lower division courses.

 3.1.3.
 Associate of Applied Science (AAS) Degrees.
 Programs of study that include limited general education, course work in a subject, and are intended to prepare students for entry-level careers.
 These degrees require a minimum of 63 and a maximum of 69 semester credit hours.
-General education requirements are less extensive than in AA or AS degrees—generally 9 hours in composition, computation, and human relations.
-General education courses may be embedded within a course in the discipline, but must be identifiable.
+General education requirements are typically less extensive than in AA or AS degrees, and include composition, computation, and human relations.
+General education learning outcomes may be embedded in discipline courses, and the institution documents how and where the learning outcomes are embedded.
 Institutions structure AAS degrees to enable students to complete requirements and electives without upper-division coursework.

 3.1.4.
 Associate of Arts (AA) and Associate of Science (AS) Degrees.
 Programs of study primarily intended to encourage exploration of academic options that provide a strong general education component and prepare students for upper-division work in baccalaureate programs or for employment and responsible citizenship.
 The degree requires a minimum of 60 and a maximum of 63 semester credit hours, which include 30 to 39 semester credit hours of general education course work.
 Institutions structure associate degrees to enable students to complete requirements and electives without upper-division coursework.